Dallas Drug & Alcohol Rehab, Detox & Treatment Resources

 The city of Dallas is part of the Dallas-Fort Worth-Arlington Metroplex that spans 13 counties in the heart of Texas.
 This area is a top tourist destination; people visit from all over the world to attend the Dallas Symphony Orchestra, see the striking artwork at the Dallas Museum of Art and attend lectures at the University of North Texas at Dallas.
 Residents often spend time in Trammell Crow Park jogging, biking and swimming.
 Many also enjoy attending events at Cotton Bowl Stadium and American Airlines Center or shopping at the Dallas Market Center.

-Finding Help in Dallas
+Finding Help & Recovery in Dallas, Texas

 Dallas, Texas Alcohol Rehab Centers and Drug Centers